rstens/docs/README.md

 1:32 PM

-Testing Status will be available continuously from JIRA and Zephyr, this status is meant for day-to-day management.
+Testing Status will be available continuously from JIRA and TestRail, this status is meant for day-to-day management.
 Self-serve for immediate questions and/or concerns is intended for team members and project management.